 The specific treatment of ADSs under Danish tax law is highly uncertain and not codified in law.
 The interpretation by the Danish tax authorities may have adverse effects on the taxation of investors.
 In the tax description contained herein we are assuming that the ADSs are to be treated as ordinary unlisted shares for Danish tax purposes.
-Recent communications and tax rulings relating to similar structures from the Danish tax authorities indicate that a holder of ADSs will be treated as holding listed shares in the company, it is likely that they will be treated as either holding unlisted shares or financial instruments for Danish tax purposes, which will impact the Danish tax treatment of the ADS holders, including in respect of the taxation of dividends paid to ADS holders.
+Recent communications and tax rulings relating to similar structures from the Danish tax authorities indicate that a holder of ADSs will be treated as holding listed shares in the company for Danish tax purposes.
+In the event that the holders of ADSs are not treated as holding listed shares in the company, it is likely that they will be treated as either holding unlisted shares or financial instruments for Danish tax purposes, which will impact the Danish tax treatment of the ADS holders, including in respect of the taxation of dividends paid to ADS holders.
 Furthermore, the communications and tax rulings from the Danish tax authorities indicate that the voting and economic rights attached to the underlying shares have been effectively transferred to the ADS holders and that they will therefore be considered as holding listed shares.
-In the event that the Danish tax authorities should rule differently with respect to the Company and the depository agreement with Bank of New York Mellon and not treat the ADS holders as holders of shares in the Danish company, then the depository bank may be considered the holder of the ordinary shares in the company for Danish tax purposes.
+In the event that the Danish tax authorities should rule differently with respect to the Company and the depositary agreement with Bank of New York Mellon and not treat the ADS holders as holders of shares in the Danish company, then the depository bank may be considered the holder of the ordinary shares in the company for Danish tax purposes.